 Procedures for Handling Serious Concerns and Transgressions

-Given the department's commitment to Diversity and Inclusion, we have herein outlined the appropriate steps to address transgressions that do not support our mission.
+Given the department's commitment to Diversity, Equity and Inclusion, we have herein outlined the appropriate steps to address transgressions that do not support our mission.
 The first step might be to determine whether the issue can be settled with the transgressor, that is, speaking directly with the person, telling him or her what behavior was experienced as offensive (hostile, etc.) and, ideally, having a conversation about the issue that resolves the situation.
 This could be done one-on-one, or as a group (i.e., if multiple individuals found a situation offensive) or with an ally (e.g., one of the people named below).
 That is, some situations may be the result of lack of knowledge or insensitivity that can be resolved with discussion.
 However, this may not be an option that a person would choose, or the conversation might not resolve the issue.
-The second step might be to consult an academic advisor, Tom Merluzzi, Kathy Eberhard, and/ or the Chair.
-But those approaches also may not be an option that one might choose, in which case the issue may be taken to an appropriate person listed on the University’s Diversity Resources and Reporting website.
-Thus, there are University-level options as well as options in the Psychology Department.
+The second step might be to consult an academic advisor, the chair of the Diversity, Equity and Inclusion committee, the Director of Graduate Studies, and/ or the Chair.
+But those approaches also may not be an option that one might choose, in which case the issue may be taken to an appropriate person listed on thehus, there aroptions as well as options in the Psychology Department.
 The University’s complete list of resources and reporting guidelines can be found

 This process would also be applicable to situations in which one witnesses transgressions of any magnitude.
 Rather than remain silent, for example, one might speak up to indicate one's own discomfort with a sexist comment.
 Another first step might be to talk to the person who appears to be the recipient of the transgression.
 Perhaps that discussion can clarify the context and a plan can be developed that might include a discussion with the transgressor by the witness, the recipient of the transgression or both.
 However, as described above, that approach may not be an option that the witness might choose and, as such, the witness can choose to follow the remaining steps listed above.

-In the Psychology Department, Kathy Eberhard (Director of Graduate Studies) and Tom Merluzzi (Chair of the Diversity and Inclusion Committee) are available, particularly to graduate students, for consultation on any of these issues.
-For anyone in the department, Lee Anna Clark (Department Chair) also is available.
-Thus, Kathy Eberhard, Tom Merluzzi, and/or Lee Anna Clark are available individually or collectively for consultation at any point in the process of dealing with transgressions.
+In the Psychology Department, Brad Gibson (Director of Graduate Studies) and Tom Merluzzi (Chair of the Diversity, Equity and Inclusion Committee) are available, particularly to graduate students, for consultation on any of these issues.
+For anyone in the department, Cindy Bergman (Department Chair) also is available.
+Thus, Brad Gibson, Tom Merluzzi, and/or Cindy Bergman are available individually or collectively for consultation at any point in the process of dealing with transgressions.
 Please contact one or all of them.